-In the event of a large volume of redemption orders or in extreme market situations that are unfavourable to the investor at the end of the term of a sub-fund with a defined term, the Company may decide to postpone the execution of any redemption order until equivalent Company assets have been sold, without undue delay.
+In the event of a large volume of redemption orders, the Company may decide to postpone the execution of redemption orders until equivalent Company assets have been sold, without undue delay.
 Should such a measure be necessary, all redemption orders received on the same day will be processed at the same price.